Entertech/FTDocuments/source/docs/App Instructions/A_quick_guide_to_using_the_report_exported.md

   - Changed the time interval of the x-axis of the Heart Rate report graph from 0.2s to 0.6s.

-  - Changed the time interval of the x-axis of  Attention & Relaxation, Pressure report graph from 0.8s to 0.6s.
+  - Changed the time interval of the x-axis of  Attention & Relaxation, stress report graph from 0.8s to 0.6s.
 ---
 Date: 12/07/2020